agsb/f2u/README.md

     efficient code;
     twig dicionary is CPU independent;
-    all twig words have a payload  last references;
+    all twig words have only a payload at last references;
-    all leaf words have a payload as NULL and last jump;
+    all leaf words have a payload as NULL and at last jump;
     the memory model is not unified, separate address for flash and for sdram;
-    ??? minus one reference execution per each compound word in exchange of a NULL test
+    ??? minus one reference execution per each compound word  at cost of a test if NULL

 # Specifics